— This post was double-checked and freshened up in October of 2018. Happy reading! —

 Welcome to our list of recommended superhero comics for older kids, teens, and young adults!
-Some of the books below are your traditional mainstream superhero comics, some are break-the-mold independent work.
-All of them have fairly young protagonists who we think would be especially engaging to older kids and young adults.
-But actually, C-Man and I bought almost all of these books for our own grownup reading pleasure.
-That’s how good they are.
+Some of the graphic novels below are your traditional mainstream superhero comics, some are break-the-mold independent work.
+All have protagonists and storylines that we think would be especially engaging to older kids and young adults.
+But actually, the grownups in this house bought almost all of these for our own reading pleasure.

-As we’ve discussed, “all-ages” can be a confusing label for comics and graphic novels, because kids ages 3 and 15 have very different interests.
-Parents also have different ideas about what’s appropriate for kids those ages to read.
-Compared to the books we recommend for younger kids, these have a more serious vibe or topic, and/or more realistic violence, and/or lots of dating content.
+Compared to the superhero comics we recommend for younger kids, the graphic novels in this post may have a more serious vibe or topic, and/or more realistic violence, and/or more dating content.
 I can’t 100% tell you which of them have mild profanity, but they’re not cussing a blue streak.

-Atomic Robo, by Brian Clevinger, Scott Wegener, and Ronda Pattison.
-Robo is a sentient nuclear-powered robot built by Nikola Tesla in the 1920s.
+Robo is a sentient nuclear-powered robot science superhero built by Nikola Tesla in the 1920s.
 He fought in the second World War and inherited Tesladyne, a corporation devoted to science.
 Weird science.
 And occasionally violent science, such as kicking the butt of a walking Egyptian pyramid, or repelling a vampire invasion from another dimension.
-It’s like pulp, and monster movies, and that friend you have who wisecracks so much that you can’t stop laughing and might pass out.
-Lovecraft and Carl Sagan show up.
-It’s funny, and it has heart, and Robo fights Nazis.
-The geeky kid in your life, or your geeky self, should fall in love with this book immediately.
+It’s like a combo of pulp, monster movies, and that friend who wisecracks so much that you can’t stop laughing.

 There is some talk about drinking and smoking.
 Also Robo writes “Steven Hawking is a b—ard” on Mars with rocks.
 To be fair, Hawking did deserve it.